Glossary & Lingo

 pressure tank

-A tank used in water systems to maintain pressure and provide storage.
+A water tank that is under pressure.
+Used in water systems to maintain pressure and provide storage.

 protozoa

-Single-celled organisms with a more complex physiology than viruses and bacteria; average diameter of 1/100 mm.
+Single-celled microorganisms with a more complex physiology than viruses and bacteria.
+Giardia and Cryptosporidium are the two main protozoa of concern.

 PSI